 The number of payments, how far in the future the payments are scheduled to pay out, and current economic conditions all play into how much money you can receive.

 Together these considerations factor into what the discount rate for your settlement will be.
-The structured settlement buying company will explain how discount rate works and what it will look like for your particular situation, in other words how much money you can receive.
+The structured settlement buying company will explain how the discount rate works and what it will look like for your particular situation.

 It’s important to understand that you will not get the full price of your settlement.
 That’s where the discount rate comes in, and it can be as low as 50 percent of the total of your future payments.
 Typically the offer is around 60 to 80 percent of the value of your original payments.
 The discount rate is the tradeoff for getting access to your money right now.

 Next, you fill out the necessary paperwork.
 Don’t be intimidated: While this process is the most crucial step to complete, your representative will guide you through the entire process.

 This paperwork is used to collect important information about the settlement type, and to outline the decisions made in the previous step, particularly as they relate to sale structure and payout amount.
 Your documents will be securely managed and kept confidential throughout the process.

 Finally, the paperwork has to be reviewed by a judge.
 In some cases, the seller of the settlement will have to appear in court.
 Again, your specialist will walk you through what to expect in this process so you feel prepared and comfortable.
 However, the necessity of appearing in court depends on the court through which the sale is processed and is determined on an individualized basis.

 To do so, the judge will ask a series of questions like:

 Selling a settlement is a legal process, so the seeing a judge is crucial in finalizing a legitimate sale.
 The judge has the final say in whether or not the structured settlement sale can go through.